-If you're willing, you can replace a broken faucet on your own.
+If you're willing, you can replace a broken tub faucet on your own.
 Turn off the water supply and remove the faucet using an appropriate-size wrench.
 Carefully measure the hole where the faucet was installed and purchase a faucet that corresponds to this size.
 Replace it by following the assembly instructions.

-Water Heater Malfunctioning
+Water Heater Malfunction

-Bathtubs require a lot of hot water; a malfunctioning water heater may be the source of your problem.
+Bathtubs require a lot of hot water.
+If you're getting plenty of cold water but it's not heating up, a malfunctioning water heater may be the source of your problem.
 If you have an electric water heater, one or more of the heating elements may not be working properly, causing water to flow cool or lukewarm.
 The heater's thermostat may need to be replaced.
-Another common problem in both electric and gas heaters occurs when the dip tube has broken off inside the tank, allowing hot and cold water to mix.
-Hire a serviceman to take a look at the heater if you suspect this to be the problem.
+Or you may just need to make an adjustment, such as relighting the pilot light in a gas heater or restarting an electric water heater.

 Another possible reason why your tub is not getting sufficient hot water is a clogged pipe.
+This is especially likely if you live in an old home with pipes that have been there for decades.
 Old pipes sometimes get clogged with mineral deposits due to chemical imbalances in the water.
 This can block hot water from reaching the bathtub faucet, even though the sink's hot water faucet is working fine.